 There are a huge variety of CRMs out there, but many weren’t created with the speaking industry in mind.
 That said, there are still a ton of great choices for speaking businesses of all sizes, if you’re willing to do some of the customization yourself.
 Let’s start with four of my personal favorites.

-First and foremost is Agile, a CRM that’s quickly growing in popularity, especially among speakers.
+Second on the list is Agile, a CRM that’s quickly growing in popularity, especially among speakers.
 Originally created in 2013 by entrepreneur and technology-lover Manohar Chapalamadugu, Agile has quickly grown from a small Indian saas company to a global enterprise.
 Currently, it boasts over 100 employees and more than 6,000 customers around the world.

 One of the primary reasons cited for choosing Agile is it’s simplicity.
 Agile is robust enough to get the job done but still affordable and easy to learn, making it perfect for less tech-savvy speakers.
 Agile is also incredibly low in price, with a free version for up to ten users.
 That said, unlike many popular CRMs, Agile lacks some of the customizability and integrations that speakers generally need for their business.
 Because they’re still relatively new, they still have a bit of growing to do in that regard.
 So, if you’re looking for a built-out solution, one of the other options in this list may be a better alternative.